 A tenant in Florida has a right to:

 - Live in peace and quiet in accordance with the Covenant of Quiet Enjoyment.

-- Live in a dwelling unit that abides by the basic health and safety standards stipulated under the state’s habitability codes.
+- Live in a dwelling unit that abides by the basic health and safety standards stipulated under the state’s habitability and health codes.

 - Be notified when the landlord is looking to enter their rental.
 Specifically, a tenant must be served written notice at least 12 hours before landlord entry.

 - Have property repairs made within a reasonable period of time.

 - Remain in their rented until the Florida residential landlord has followed due process in terminating their lease or rental agreement.